 We develop our model as a multi-stage process:

-- 1. An SCFG is initialized on a pre-parsed corpus - This SCFG is refined by reestimating its parameters on a large number of (unparsed) training sentences. - 3.
-Correction productions are optionally introduced. - 4.
-The model is reestimated in order to estimate probabilities for correction productions. - 5.
-The SCFG is transformed into a bigram model.
+- 1. An SCFG is initialized on a pre-parsed corpus - 2.
+This SCFG is refined by reestimating its parameters on a large number of (unparsed) training sentences. - 3.
+Correction productions are optionally introduced.